Belgium at the 2024 Summer Olympics: Competitors

+On July 6, 2024, Team Belgium announced a 172 strong squad (not including 8 reserves), composed of 87 men and 85 women.

 The following is the list of number of competitors in the Games.
-Note that reserves in field hockey, football, and handball are not counted:

 Athletics

 Belgian track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):